beachstrider/withrecap/README.md

 7. Click on the `eye` icon to reveal your Mailgun Private API key, then copy it.

-8. On github `Repository settings` page, create a new secret `MAILGUN_API_KEY` and paste the API KEY into the secret value.
+8. On the environment edit page of your github repository, create a new secret `MAILGUN_API_KEY` and paste the API KEY into the secret value.

 ### Configure Personal Github Token